viralatafinance/viralataswap-sdk/README.md

-# Sushiswap SDK
+# ViralataSwap SDK

 In-depth documentation on this SDK is available at [uniswap.org](https://uniswap.org/docs/v2/SDK/getting-started/).

 This modifies uniswap-sdk's UniswapV2Factory address.
-The new address for sushiswap is  `0xC0AEe478e3658e2610c5F7A4A2E1777cE9e4f2Ac`.
+The new address for sushiswap is  `0x77084F4CF68C54d07B9b8F0a56712Ee4E77eB0DB`.

 ## Running tests